FraPochetti/visual-llms/README.md

 ### Edit Images
 1. Select **"Edit selected"** mode
 2. Upload an image (or select from gallery)
+3. **Pick an editing model** - Click "▶ Change Model" to expand selector (Nano Banana default, or switch to Qwen Image Edit Plus, SeedEdit 3.0, or Seedream 4)
-3. **Image appears in chat** - natural conversation flow!
+4. **Image appears in chat** - natural conversation flow!
-4. Describe the change: *"Make the sky purple and add stars"*
+5. Describe the change: *"Make the sky purple and add stars"*
-5. Click **Send**
+6. Click **Send**
-6. Nano Banana maintains likenesses while editing
+7. Model quick guide:
+   - *Nano Banana* – great all-rounder, strongest at maintaining likenesses
+   - *Qwen Image Edit Plus* – best when you need ControlNet guidance or multi-image consistency
+   - *SeedEdit 3.0* – excels at precise adjustments (lighting, removals, style tweaks)
+   - *Seedream 4* – choose for high-res edits or rich style transfers up to 4K
-7. **Chain edits**: After each edit, you can continue editing the result!
+8. **Chain edits**: After each edit, you can continue editing the result!
    - *"Now add a sunset"*
    - *"Make it more vibrant"*
    - Each edit builds on the previous result